Our First Nations seafood cookbook features:

 (plus shipping and applicable taxes)

-In Camus, (pronounced “chum-us”) First Nations elders and families from the west coast of Vancouver Island and northern Washington share the wisdom and riches of their traditional territories.
-Marrying First Nations cuisine with cooking tips, cultural observations, and oral history anecdotes, Camus features traditional and wild ingredients for a mouthwatering read.
+In Camus, (pronounced “chum-us”) First Nations elders and families from the west coast of Vancouver Island and northern Washington share the wisdom and riches of their territories.
+Marrying community cuisine with cooking tips, cultural observations, and oral history anecdotes, Camus features traditional and modern ingredients for a mouthwatering read.